Discover China Ethnic Minority History and Culture Tour

 Overnight: Dynasty Hotel (2 nights)

-Today is a major highlight of your China tour – a full day excursion to the Terra Cotta Warriors and Horses Museum (the Eighth Wonder of the World).
+Today is a major highlight of your China tour – a full-day excursion to the Terra Cotta Warriors and Horses Museum (the Eighth Wonder of the World).
 Marvel at the thousands of life-size warriors and horses guarding the tomb of the first emperor of China, Qin Shi Huang (BC 221-210).
-After lunch you visit the Banpo Museum (site of the 6000-year old Neolithic village) and Big Wild Goose Pagoda built in 652 to keep the 657 volumes of Buddhist scriptures brought back from India.
-This evening you enjoy a Tang Dynasty dance show with dumpling dinner.
+After lunch, you visit the Banpo Museum (site of the 6000-year-old Neolithic village) and Big Wild Goose Pagoda built in 652 to keep the 657 volumes of Buddhist scriptures brought back from India.
+This evening you enjoy a Tang Dynasty dance show with a dumpling dinner.
 BLD

 Fly Xian to Kunming

 Transfer to the airport for the flight to Kunming, the provincial capital of Yunnang Province.
 On arrival, you are met and transfer to your hotel.
 The remainder of the day, you are at leisure.

 Known as the City of Eternal Spring because of its mild climate and profusion of flowers and plants, the provincial capital presents a unique picture to visitors.
 Covering an area of 6,100 square kilometers, Kunming is divided into four urban districts and eight counties, with a total population of 3.3 million people. the, In the early 20th century, Kunming became an important rail hub when the French built the rail link from Vietnam to China, and during World War II, it was one end of the Burma Road built by the Allies as a supply route.
 BLD

 Overnight: Jin Jiang Hotel (2 nights)